 - Third: Behaviors that cause issues in a person’s life, such as unemployment.

 - Structuring the environment: The focus of this function is two-fold.
 First, the therapist and client work to create a therapeutic environment that is conducive to healing and progress.
 Secondly, the therapist continues to help clients remove harmful influences in their life that could jeopardize sobriety or lead to relapse.
-For instance, at this stage, it’s important that a person recognize and remove social influences that trigger thoughts of drug abuse.
+For instance, at this stage, it’s important that a person recognize and remove social influences that trigger thoughts of drug use.

 - Enhancing and maintaining therapist capabilities and motivation: This function focuses on the therapist by providing an opportunity for skill building and professional development.
 From this, a therapist stays up to date on the best therapeutic methods, so that they’re equipped to provide the highest level of therapy.
 Recovery coaching can support a person as they work through the DBT functions.
 Recovery coaches understand the challenges of treatment, as they’re walking their own recovery journeys.
-These individuals provide additional support, guidance, inspiration and coping skills throughout treatment.
+These individuals provide additional support, guidance, inspiration, and coping skills throughout treatment.